beehive-lab/TornadoVM/docs/source/benchmarking.rst

    *mandelbrot
    *dft

-For each of the benchmarks, a Java version exists in order to obtain timing measurements.
+For each benchmark, a Java version exists in order to obtain timing measurements.
-All performance and time measurements obtained through a number of iterations (e.g. 130).
+All performance and time measurements are obtained through a number of iterations (e.g. 130).
 Also, each benchmark can be tested for various array sizes ranging from ``256`` to ``16777216``.

 How to run